bnfour/mx-mods/readme.md

 (not pictured; also, due to implementation quirks, works with the in-game pause menu, too)

 ### Configuration
-All features of the mod can be toggled on and off independently via the preferences file, `UserData/MelonPreferences.cfg`.
+All features of the mod can be toggled on and off independently via MelonLoader's preferences file, `UserData/MelonPreferences.cfg`.
 Launching the game with the mod installed should create the following section in the file:
 ```toml
 [Bnfour_PlentifulStats]
 # Enables R key to restart from the stats screen.